Back to home

 Creator pages, verification lifecycle, namespace claims, and social/source signals make provenance easier to compare.

-Package clarity
+Package and service clarity

-Workflow readback
+Workflow clarity

-Safety status
+Review status

 Scan state, review state, moderation signals, and unsafe-artifact warnings are part of the resource record.